You are here

 - Notify law enforcement.
 If your device is stolen on campus, report the theft to the Pitt Police.
 If the theft occurs off campus, notify the local authorities as they may be tracking a pattern of thefts and your details may help them refine their search.

-- Notify the 24/7 Help Desk to reset your University Computing Account immediately.
+- Notify the 24/7 IT Help Desk to reset your University Computing Account immediately.

 - Make sure to have your multifactor tokens reset as well.